Keel Point LLC Sells 526 Shares of The Walt Disney Company (NYSE:DIS)

-Keel Point LLC lessened its holdings in shares of The Walt Disney Company (NYSE:DIS – Get Rating) by 1.3% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 39,423 shares of the entertainment giant’s stock after selling 526 shares during the quarter.
-Keel Point LLC’s holdings in Walt Disney were worth $3,425,000 as of its most recent filing with the Securities & Exchange Commission.
+Keel Point LLC trimmed its holdings in shares of The Walt Disney Company (NYSE:DIS – Get Rating) by 1.3% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 39,423 shares of the entertainment giant’s stock after selling 526 shares during the quarter.
+Keel Point LLC’s holdings in Walt Disney were worth $3,425,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
-Vanguard Group Inc. raised its holdings in shares of Walt Disney by 1.5% during the third quarter.
-Vanguard Group Inc. now owns 143,962,415 shares of the entertainment giant’s stock valued at $13,579,975,000 after acquiring an additional 2,144,485 shares in the last quarter.
-Price T Rowe Associates Inc. MD raised its holdings in Walt Disney by 44.2% in the second quarter.
-Price T Rowe Associates Inc. MD now owns 24,984,524 shares of the entertainment giant’s stock worth $2,358,539,000 after purchasing an additional 7,654,961 shares in the last quarter.
-Legal & General Group Plc raised its holdings in Walt Disney by 1.4% in the second quarter.
-Legal & General Group Plc now owns 12,365,280 shares of the entertainment giant’s stock worth $1,167,284,000 after purchasing an additional 165,075 shares in the last quarter.
-Alliancebernstein L.P. raised its holdings in Walt Disney by 44.3% in the third quarter.
-Alliancebernstein L.P. now owns 9,046,135 shares of the entertainment giant’s stock worth $853,322,000 after purchasing an additional 2,775,303 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. raised its holdings in Walt Disney by 3.6% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 8,739,279 shares of the entertainment giant’s stock worth $1,198,680,000 after purchasing an additional 306,668 shares in the last quarter.
-Institutional investors own 62.22% of the company’s stock.
+Other hedge funds have also bought and sold shares of the company.
+Congress Park Capital LLC increased its position in Walt Disney by 8.7% during the third quarter.
+Congress Park Capital LLC now owns 19,408 shares of the entertainment giant’s stock worth $1,831,000 after acquiring an additional 1,557 shares during the period.
+Webster Bank N. A. increased its holdings in Walt Disney by 1.8% in the 3rd quarter.
+Webster Bank N. A. now owns 35,893 shares of the entertainment giant’s stock valued at $3,386,000 after buying an additional 624 shares during the period.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. increased its holdings in Walt Disney by 9.5% in the 3rd quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 1,330,583 shares of the entertainment giant’s stock valued at $125,514,000 after buying an additional 115,862 shares during the period.
+Busey Wealth Management increased its holdings in Walt Disney by 48.3% in the 3rd quarter.
+Busey Wealth Management now owns 166,963 shares of the entertainment giant’s stock valued at $15,749,000 after buying an additional 54,396 shares during the period.
+Finally, Private Ocean LLC increased its holdings in Walt Disney by 4.1% in the 3rd quarter.
+Private Ocean LLC now owns 3,539 shares of the entertainment giant’s stock valued at $333,000 after buying an additional 138 shares during the period.
+62.22% of the stock is owned by institutional investors.

+Several equities analysts have commented on DIS shares.
+The Goldman Sachs Group raised their target price on shares of Walt Disney from $119.00 to $136.00 and gave the company a “buy” rating in a report on Thursday, February 9th.
+KeyCorp lifted their price target on shares of Walt Disney from $119.00 to $130.00 and gave the company an “overweight” rating in a report on Thursday, February 9th.
+JPMorgan Chase & Co. assumed coverage on shares of Walt Disney in a report on Monday, February 13th.
+They set an “overweight” rating and a $135.00 price target on the stock.
+Bank of America lifted their price target on shares of Walt Disney from $115.00 to $135.00 and gave the company a “buy” rating in a report on Thursday, February 9th.
+Finally, Barclays lifted their price target on shares of Walt Disney from $98.00 to $110.00 in a report on Thursday, February 9th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and twenty have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average target price of $128.92.

 Walt Disney Stock Down 1.7 %

-In other Walt Disney news, EVP Brent Woodford sold 1,139 shares of the stock in a transaction dated Tuesday, January 24th.
-The stock was sold at an average price of $105.71, for a total value of $120,403.69.
-Following the transaction, the executive vice president now owns 32,047 shares of the company’s stock, valued at $3,387,688.37.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-In other news, EVP Brent Woodford sold 1,139 shares of the firm’s stock in a transaction dated Tuesday, January 24th.
-The stock was sold at an average price of $105.71, for a total value of $120,403.69.
-Following the transaction, the executive vice president now owns 32,047 shares of the company’s stock, valued at $3,387,688.37.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Christine M. Mccarthy sold 42,533 shares of the firm’s stock in a transaction dated Thursday, January 12th.
-The stock was sold at an average price of $98.46, for a total value of $4,187,799.18.
-Following the completion of the transaction, the chief financial officer now directly owns 181,830 shares in the company, valued at approximately $17,902,981.80.
+In related news, EVP Brent Woodford sold 1,139 shares of the business’s stock in a transaction on Tuesday, January 24th.
+The shares were sold at an average price of $105.71, for a total transaction of $120,403.69.
+Following the transaction, the executive vice president now owns 32,047 shares in the company, valued at approximately $3,387,688.37.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In related news, CFO Christine M. Mccarthy sold 42,533 shares of the business’s stock in a transaction on Thursday, January 12th.
+The shares were sold at an average price of $98.46, for a total transaction of $4,187,799.18.
+Following the transaction, the chief financial officer now owns 181,830 shares in the company, valued at approximately $17,902,981.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Brent Woodford sold 1,139 shares of the business’s stock in a transaction on Tuesday, January 24th.
+The shares were sold at an average price of $105.71, for a total transaction of $120,403.69.
+Following the transaction, the executive vice president now owns 32,047 shares in the company, valued at approximately $3,387,688.37.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 64,060 shares of company stock valued at $6,317,576.
-0.10% of the stock is owned by company insiders.
+Insiders have sold 64,060 shares of company stock worth $6,317,576 in the last quarter.
+Company insiders own 0.10% of the company’s stock.

-DIS has been the subject of a number of research reports.
-Bank of America increased their price objective on Walt Disney from $115.00 to $135.00 and gave the stock a “buy” rating in a report on Thursday, February 9th.
-Wells Fargo & Company increased their price objective on Walt Disney from $125.00 to $141.00 and gave the stock an “overweight” rating in a report on Thursday, February 9th.
-Citigroup decreased their price objective on Walt Disney from $145.00 to $130.00 and set a “buy” rating for the company in a report on Monday, February 13th.
-Macquarie increased their price objective on Walt Disney from $110.00 to $122.00 and gave the stock an “outperform” rating in a report on Tuesday, January 31st.
-Finally, JPMorgan Chase & Co. started coverage on Walt Disney in a research note on Monday, February 13th.
-They issued an “overweight” rating and a $135.00 target price on the stock.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and twenty have assigned a buy rating to the company.
-According to data from MarketBeat, Walt Disney currently has an average rating of “Moderate Buy” and an average price target of $128.92.

 The Walt Disney Co is a diversified international family entertainment and media enterprise.
 It operates through the following segments: Disney Media and Entertainment Distribution (DMED) and Disney Parks, Experiences and Products (DPEP).
 The DMED segment encompasses the company’s global film and episodic television content production and distribution activities.